 Crash tests by the National Highway Traffic Safety Administration (NHTSA) gave the Model 3 an excellent five-star rating and the Insurance Institute for Highway Safety (IIHS) names the Tesla as a top safety pick.

 Standard safety features include automated emergency braking, lane-departure warning, and adaptive cruise control.
 All Model 3 examples also come with Tesla’s Autopilot system as standard equipment.

 After a bumpy start, the Tesla Model 3 has turned into a desirable mid-level electric car that provides fun to drive road manners and impressive range on a fully charged battery.

-The bare bones cabin focuses virtually all vehicle controls, except for steering, power and brakes, in a huge, 15-in. center screen.
-This makes for a ‘clean’ cockpit in term of design, but has some ergonomic drawbacks as it can require multiple screen steps to complete simple tasks.
+The bare bones cabin focuses virtually all vehicle controls, except for steering, power, and brakes, in a huge, 15-in. center screen.
+This makes for a clean cockpit in terms of design, but has some ergonomic drawbacks as it can require multiple screen steps to complete simple tasks.

 One notable standard feature is Tesla’s Autopilot system, which also has its pros and cons.
 The system is advanced but despite the name, it is not fully autonomous and requires the driver to stay engaged.

 2021 Chevrolet Bolt – The Bolt is quick off the mark, good fun to drive, and has a decent battery range, making it a worthy EV candidate.

 2021 Hyundai Kona Electric – We like the Kona Electric for its distinctive looks, good range, driving qualities, and excellent warranty.